Near Instance Optimal Model Selection for Pure Exploration Linear Bandits: FIXED CONFIDENCE SETTING

 \begin{restatable}{lemma}{lmSubroutineFixedConfidence} Suppose $B \geq \max \curly*{64 \rho_{d_\star}^\star, r_{d_\star}(\zeta)}$.
 With probability at least $1-\delta$, \gemsc outputs a set of arms $\widehat \cS_{n+1}$ such that $\Delta_z < 2^{1-n}$ for any $z \in \widehat \cS_{n+1}$. \end{restatable}

-Our master algorithm for the model selection problem in the fixed confidence setting is provided in \cref{alg:doubling_fixed_confidence}. \cref{alg:doubling_fixed_confidence} loops over an iterate $\ell$ with roughly geometrically increasing budget $\gamma_\ell = \ell 2^\ell$.
-Within iteration $\ell$, \cref{alg:doubling_fixed_confidence} invokes \gemsc $\ell$ times with different configurations $(n_i, B_i)$.
-Here $n_i$ can be viewed as a guess for the unknown quantity $\log_2(1/\Delta_{\min})$; and $B_i$ can be viewed as a guess of $\rho^\star_{d_\star}$, which is then used to determine the adaptive selection hypothesis class.
+We present our main algorithm for model selection in \cref{alg:doubling_fixed_confidence}, which loops over an iterate $\ell$ with roughly geometrically increasing budget $\gamma_\ell = \ell 2^\ell$.
+Within each iteration $\ell$, \cref{alg:doubling_fixed_confidence} invokes \gemsc $\ell$ times with different configurations $(n_i, B_i)$: $n_i$ is viewed as a guess for the unknown quantity $\log_2(1/\Delta_{\min})$; and $B_i$ is viewed as a guess of $\rho^\star_{d_\star}$, which is then used to determine the adaptive selection hypothesis class.
 The configurations $\curly*{(n_i, B_i)}_{i=1}^\ell$ are chosen as the diagonal of a two dimensional gird over $n_i$ and $B_i$.
-One can show that, when $\ell$ is large enough, there exists at least one subroutine that correctly outputs a singleton set containing the optimal arm.
-After each iteration $\ell$, the recommendation arm $\widehat z_\star$ is updated as the arm contained in the first singleton set returned (if any).
-Note that $B_i$ is chosen in a decreasing order and it determines the hypothesis class selected by the subroutine. \emph{We are essentially recommending the arm selected from the richest hypothesis class that terminates recommending a single arm.} The singleton can be guaranteed to contain the optimal arm once a rich enough hypothesis class is considered.
+Within each iteration $\ell$, the recommendation $\widehat z_\star$ is updated as the arm contained in the \emph{first} singleton set returned (if any).
+Since $B_i$ is chosen in a decreasing order, we are recommending the arm selected from the richest hypothesis class that terminates recommending a single arm.
+The singleton is guaranteed to contain the optimal arm once a rich enough hypothesis class is considered.
+We provide the formal guarantees as follows.\looseness=-1